von/PasteStack.spoon/README.md

-# PasteStack.spoon
-Hammerspoon Spoon to store paste buffer contents on a stack.
+PasteStack is a [Hammerspoon Spoon](https://www.hammerspoon.org/Spoons/) that allows the paste buffer to copied onto and off of a memory stack.